Heyzap/HyprMX-Android/UsageGuide.md

 ### Banners

 Banners, similar to buttons, only require you to add them to your layout.
+HyprMX will use the image that best fits your allocated banner width.
+Height will be sized to match, so be sure to use the 'wrap\_content' property for height.
+The actual banner size will vary based on device size and resolution.

 Your XML might look like this:

 ```xml
 <com.hyprmx.android.sdk.HyprMXBanner